New York City fire deaths at an all-time low

-NEW YORK (Reuters) - Fewer people died in fires in New York City in 2012 than in any year since modern record keeping began nearly a century ago, Mayor Michael Bloomberg announced on Wednesday.
+NEW YORK, Jan 2 (Reuters) - Fewer people died in fires in New York City in 2012 than in any year since modern record keeping began nearly a century ago, Mayor Michael Bloomberg announced on Wednesday.

 There were 58 fire-related deaths last year, compared to 66 in 2011, according to the city’s data, which extends back to 1916.